MonsieurPengu/TAMUHack-2021/readme.md

 Project Ideas:
-1) Literally anything to do with financial literacy,other
+1) Literally anything to do with financial literacy,investing, other money related nonsense

 2) something to do with STONKS